netguru/heroes-api/README.md

 After the initial setup there's no additional work needed, project is running in the background as a Docker container.

-- The API is available on your local machine on `http://localhost:3000`.
+- The REST API is available on your local machine on `http://localhost:3000`.
 - Swagger documentation is available on `http://localhost:3000/swagger/`.
-- GraphQL playground is available on `http://localhost:3000/graphql`.
+- GraphQL playground (and server) is available on `http://localhost:3000/graphql`.

 You can stop it by executing `docker compose stop`, and you can resume it by `docker compose start`